-The destruction of Ukraine
+The destruction in Ukraine

 Parts of the country are unrecognizable as people flee and buildings crumble